dwarf hamsters love to explore at night.

 Other than times of mating, dwarf hamsters are rather solitary creatures.
 They go long and far to find their resources, and they protect it at all costs from other rodents in the area.
 They are quite shy unless they are regularly exposed to human contact.

 Dwarf hamsters can be purchased as pets throughout the United States, but they exist naturally in the wild in Greece, Romania, Belgium, and northern regions in China.
 While they prefer to be in areas that are 68 to 72 degrees Fahrenheit, they can go a little higher or lower without much issue.

-The easiest places for these animals to thrive is in dry environments, like deserts, scrubland, mountains, some forests, and desert edges.
+The easiest places for these animals to thrive are in dry environments, like deserts, scrubland, mountains, some forests, and desert edges.
 Each species of dwarf hamster has different adaptions to thrive in their local weather.
-For instance, the winter white dwarf hamster’s fur changes color during colder months to conceal themselves from predators in the snow.
+For instance, the winter white dwarf hamster’s fur changes color during colder months to conceal itself from predators in the snow.